 A Dry Hacking Cough

-If you have a young puppy or if your dog has spent some time in a kennel, and if he has developed a deep, dry, hacking cough, it may indicate that your dog has kennel cough or infectious tracheobronchitis.
+If you have a young puppy or if your dog has spent some time in a kennel, and if he has developed a deep, dry, hacking cough, your dog may have kennel cough.

-Usually, the cough is made worse by exercise or excitement.
+Usually, the dog will cough more during exercise or if he is excited.
 Most cases of kennel cough are not serious and the dog will get over the cough in 1 to 2 weeks.

 Sometimes, a dry hacking cough may indicate lung tumors.
 When the cancer is in its advanced stage, the coughs may produce small amounts of phlegm or blood.

 A moist, bubbling cough indicates the accumulation of fluid (water, phlegm, blood, or pus) in the airways or lungs.

 Possible causes of this type of coughing in dogs include allergies, influenza, pneumonia, or lung cancer in its advanced stage.

 If it is some form of allergy that causes the cough, identifying and removing the source of the allergen will cure the coughing.
 Dogs with influenza or pneumonia usually will also develop a fever.